mme/beakjs/README.md

 ## Deployment

-To keep your API key safe, we support a server side handler that forwards your assistant's requests to OpenAI.
+To keep your API key safe, we use a server side handler that forwards your assistant's requests to OpenAI.
 Furthermore, this handler can be used to add authentication and rate limiting to your assistant.

-Currently, we support the following frameworks:
+Currently, the following frameworks are supported:

 - [Next.js](/docs/deployment/next.md)
 - [Remix](/docs/deployment/remix.md)